An Insider’s Letter About Michael Jackson’s Women. Part 2. CHECKING IT UP WITH FRANK CASCIO’S HELP

 Yes, Michael was indeed a great father and nobody will ever take that away from him.
 As to women the circumstances made Michael go through several stages many man probably experience, only to him it happened in a much more intense and concentrated form.

-He started with the worst of women in his childhood and witnessed the dirtiest way women can be treated too.
+He started with the worst of women in his childhood (in those night clubs) and witnessed the dirtiest way women can be treated too.
 This made him look for women with a purity streak to them and taught him to be gentle towards them as he promised himself that at least he would behave like a gentleman should.

 Then he tried hard to make his two marriages work (even with Debbie he wore a ring as if saying to others, “Girls, stay off me now, I have a family of my own”), but after a number of disasters and due to loss of emotional strength and a mere lack of time he finally progressed to looking at women as fish in the sea where there were so many of them available to him that it made almost no difference…